Nausea and Vomiting, Age 11 and Younger - Home Treatment

 After talking to your child's doctor, you may give your older child an over-the-counter antinausea medicine, such as meclizine (Antivert or Bonine) or dimenhydrinate (Dramamine).
 Follow the package instructions carefully.

 Blood or yellow or green liquid (bile) is present in your child's vomit.

-Your child's vomiting does not get better.
+- Your child's vomiting does not get better.

 - Your child's symptoms become more severe or frequent.